Supply and Demand Outstrips Brexit Concerns

 While this does mean a more competitive market, it also means that investment properties will perform better, especially if they’re surrounded by the amenities that attract residents.
 Increasingly, many developers are also looking to create luxury, ‘smart’ apartments that utilise high-end appliances and stunning interior design, fulfilling the demands of this new wave of tenants.

 For investors, undersupply is an issue that can lead to an incredible opportunity.
 By finding the right investment property in the right location, investors can increase rental income and capital growth, taking advantage of a competitive market to deliver much higher maximum returns.
 This is demonstrated by the headline statistic from the SevenCapital Brexit Survey – 85% of investors are currently investing in the UK market, highlighting how UK property remains an attractive, stable investment for high-net-worth individuals and investors.
+Providing answers for any Brexit concerns.

 Stay Ahead of the Property Market: Newsletter